kawaicheung/book-on-naming-things/manuscript/Part_Introduction.md

 ### What this book is not...
+[I don't know what it is about us software developers.
+We argue about good code vs bad code by referencing principles...]

 * Recipe / Rules
 * Consistency -- All names should have this form... --- rather it's about creating more readability (use these and APPLY them consistently)